a-morales/kwm/README.md

 By default, debug prints are enabled, and these can be turned off by opening the build.sh script and getting rid of the -DDEBUG_BUILD flag.

+If any changes have been made to hotkeys.cpp, run the sobuild.sh script to recompile this file separately.

 Because there is no app bundle, *Kwm* has to be started from a terminal.